briansmith/ring/README.md

-Particular attention is being paid to making it easy to build and integrate *ring* into applications and higher-level frameworks, and to ensuring that *ring* works optimally on microcontrollers to support Internet of Things (IoT) applications.
+Particular attention is being paid to making it easy to build and integrate *ring* into applications and higher-level frameworks, and to ensuring that *ring* works optimally on small devices, and eventually microcontrollers, to support Internet of Things (IoT) applications.

 The name *ring* comes from the fact that *ring* started as a subset of BoringSSL, and *"ring"* is a substring of "Bo*ring*SSL".
-Almost all the code in *ring* comes from BoringSSL, and BoringSSL is derived from OpenSSL. *ring* tracks upstream changes to BoringSSL.
-Several patches that were developed for *ring* have already been integrated upstream in BoringSSL (over 170 so far).
+Most of the (C and assembly language) code in *ring* comes from BoringSSL, and BoringSSL is derived from OpenSSL. *ring* merges changes from BoringSSL regularly.
+Also, several changes that were developed for *ring* have already been merged into BoringSSL.